input-output-hk/marlowe-cardano/marlowe/cli-doc/datum.md

     $ marlowe-cli datum --help

-    Usage: marlowe-cli datum --account-hash PUB_KEY_HASH --account-value LOVELACE --min-slot MIN_SLOT --datum-file OUTPUT_FILE
-                             [--print-stats]
+    Usage: marlowe-cli datum --contract-file CONTRACT_FILE --state-file STATE_FILE --out-file DATUM_FILE [--print-stats]
       Export a datum to a JSON file.

     Available options:
-      --account-hash PUB_KEY_HASH   Public key hash for the account.
-      --account-value LOVELACE      Lovelace value for the account.
+      --contract-file CONTRACT_FILE   JSON input file for the contract.
-      --min-slot MIN_SLOT           Minimum slot for the contract state.
+      --state-file STATE_FILE         JSON input file for the contract state.
-      --datum-file OUTPUT_FILE      JSON output file for datum.
+      --out-file DATUM_FILE           JSON output file for datum.
       --print-stats                   Print statistics.
       -h,--help                       Show this help text

-The account hash corresponds to the public key of the actor withdrawing funds from the script and the account value corresponds to the amount withdrawn.
-The minimum slot is that of the [Marlowe state](../src/Language/Marlowe/SemanticsTypes.hs).
+See the `Contract` and `State` data types in [`Language.Marlowe.SemanticTypes`](../src/Language/Marlowe/SemanticsTypes.hs) for valid JSON to represent the contract and its state.
+The simplest contract is [`Close`](example.contract) and the [simplest state](example.state) is a public key for the actor withdrawing funds from the script and the amount withdrawn, along with a minimum slot number for the withdrawal.

 This command prints the hash of the datum on `stdout`.
 Optionally, it will print on `stderr` the size in bytes of the datum.

 ## Example

-The following command creates the datum [example.datum](example.datum), which can be used as `--tx-in-datum-file example.datum` in `cardano-cli transaction build`.
+The following command uses the close contract [example.contract](example.contract) and the simple state [example.state](example.state) to create the datum [example.datum](example.datum), which can be used as `--tx-in-datum-file example.datum` in `cardano-cli transaction build`.
 It also prints the hash of the datum.

-    $ marlowe-cli datum --account-hash 0a11b0c7e25dc5d9c63171bdf39d9741b901dc903e12b4e162348e07 \
+    $ marlowe-cli datum --contract-file example.contract \
-                        --account-value 3000000                                                 \
-                        --min-slot 10                                                           \
+                        --state-file example.state       \
-                        --datum-file example.datum
+                        --out-file example.datum

     0c050b99438fcd2c65c54b062338f3692c212cbfb499cfe3ad6a9a07ce15dbc0